Idearium/developers/agile/README.md

 ## Our process

-We manage the delivery of the software we build using agile.
+We manage the development and delivery of the software we build using agile.

-Agile is an iterative approach to software delivery that builds software incrementally from the start of the project, instead of trying to deliver it all at once near the end.
+Agile is an iterative approach to developing software that delivers software incrementally from the start of the project, instead of trying to deliver it all near the end.

-It works by breaking projects down into little bits of user functionality - user stories - prioritizing them, and continuously releasing functionality to the client throughout the project.
+It works by breaking projects down into little bits of user functionality (user stories) prioritizing them, and continuously releasing functionality to the client throughout the project.

 ## Our tools